Misato Katsuragi: Critical reception

 Critics have been generally positive about Misato's character.
 Anime reviewers praised the characterisation and psychology of the character.
 According to writer Kazuhisa Fujie, she is "the most elaborately described character in Evangelion".
 Japanese website Niconico ranked her first among animated characters that are most suited to the role of big sister, appreciating both her messy, affectionate, homely attitude and her military skills.
 Crunchyroll's Kara Dennison called her an extremely "under-appreciated" character.
 The website Urban Cinefile described her as a "daring, decisive, innovative" character.
 The websites Screen Rant and Comic Book Resources ranked Misato among the best characters in the series.
 According to Ritwik Mitra of Screen Rant; "One of the important women in Shinji's life and a great character in her own right, Misato is ... one of the more intriguing characters in the entire show, and a treat to watch during some of the more impactful moments in Neon Genesis Evangelion".

 Other reviewers expressed criticism for her characterization.
 Anime News Network reviewer Kenneth Lee found her characterization ineffective, writing about the lack of convincing explanations about Misato's emergence from her years of aphasia.
 Comic Book Resources's Theo Kogod criticized her decision to take Asuka and Shinji into custody.
 Further criticism was aimed at some scenes in the twentieth episode, in which Misato has sexual intercourse with Kaji, and some of her sexually implied approaches to fourteen-year-old Shinji.
 Emily Auten of Nerdmuch.com and Brittany Vincenti of Geek.com, on the other hand, expressed positive opinions of her relationship with Kaji.
-Comic Book Resources' Ajay Aravind noted the kiss between Shinji and Misato as one of the scenes that changed Japanese animation; his colleague Devin Meenan described it as "one of the most beautiful" of The End of Evangelion.
+Comic Book Resources' Ajay Aravind noted the kiss between Shinji and Misato as one of the scenes that changed Japanese animation; his colleague Devin Meenan described it as "one of the most beautiful" scenes of The End of Evangelion.
 For 25 Years Later's Alex Boruff, the relationship between Shinji and Misato is Evangelions most important, and it "doesn’t fit into any conventional archetypes of relationships"; according to Boruff, "part of what makes their dynamic so fascinating is the ambiguity of it".